notifi-network/notifi-sdk-ts/packages/notifi-frontend-client/README.md

 For a user to opt-in for notifications, they will need to provide their signature.
 This signature will then be used to authorize the user's connected wallet address with Notifi and create the account with Notifi.

 Using the wallet adapter of your choice, prompt the user to sign and use the signed message in the `logIn()` hook.

-📝 The signature type will vary depending on the wallet adapter.
-Connect with the Notifi devs to ensure success for your scenario.

 ```
 const martianLogIn = async () => {